 First things first.
 Do I need to open a bank account in Estonia?

-Your company will eventuall need a bank account, but this bank does not need to be an Estonian bank.
+Your company will eventually need a bank account, but this bank does not need to be an Estonian bank.
 It does not need to be a traditional bank at all.

-There are many banking solutions you can use to transfer money, invoice, distribute benefits and operate seamlessly without the need of a traditional bank account.
-Some of them are Holvi or Transferwise.
+There are many banking solutions you can use to transfer money, invoice, distribute benefits and operate seamlessly without the need for a traditional bank account.
+Some of them are Transferwise.
 The main advantage of these fintech solutions is that you don’t need to visit Estonia to open the bank account.
 It can be done completely online.

 So, why open an account in a traditional bank instead?
-We are going to see some advantages and disadvantages of both approaches:
+We are going to see some advantages and disadvantages to both approaches:

 There are three main banks to choose from in Estonia: LHV, Swedbank and SEB.
 Since 2019, it’s perfectly fine if you want to use a traditional bank from the EEA (European Economic Area).
 So you may open an account for your company with a French, Italian or German bank.
 In that case, there are certain documents that you will need to obtain, notarized, with an apostille, and probably translated by a sworn translator.